 - When you receive a crash dump for a process from a particular customer, Is it possible to know the line number of which function has caused the problem?

-As you can guess, there are thousands various technical questions.
-It does not matter if we speak about Juniper or Cisco.
-To be honest, nobody can answer every possible technical question… The most important thing to do in this case is to show that you know how to look for help and how to solve the problem quickly, for example by looking into the support forums or doing split tests by yourself.
-That’s it.
-We wish you good luck in your interview!
+As you can guess, they can potentially ask you thousands of various technical questions.
+To be honest, nobody can answer each one… The most important thing is to show that you know where to look for an answer, for example searching the support forums, doing split tests, etc.